Alexandercofa/RegentOfRigel/modding notes.md

 `<tech name="example tech" ...>`

 ### `tech-level="<number>"`
 The tech tree for each civilisation is randomised on game start.
-Each technology has a 50% chance to be removed, with few exceptions.
+Each technology has a 50% chance to be removed from a civilisation's tech tree, with few exceptions.

 When generating individual tech trees, the primary tech tree is split up into blocks of technologies within their categories based on their tech-level.
 These blocks contain 5 tech-levels each (except for the first, because `tech-level="1"` is a special case).
 The tech levels are 2-5, 6-10, 11-15, etc.